 4. Security Groups

-Security Groups is something that you will love in Amazon AWS and in particular inside Amazon VPC.
+Security Groups is something that you will love in AWS and in particular inside Amazon VPC.

 5. AWS Certification candidate?
 You need a lot of VPC!